Gohla/pie/tutorial/src/2_top_down/index.md

 {{#include ../../gen/2_top_down/3_dependency/a_module.rs.diff:4:}}
 ```

-This module is not public, as users of the library should not construct dependencies.
+This module is private, as users of the library should not construct dependencies.
 They should only create stampers, which are passed to dependencies via the `Context`.

 #### File dependencies